 Steam locomotives are classified by their wheel configurations.
-On steam locomotives, the wheels that are driven by the steam engine are appropriately called drivers.
+On steam locomotives, the wheels are appropriately called drivers.
 Locomotives may also have sets of non-powered pilot wheels before and/or after the drivers.

-Steam locomotives are classified using a system called Whyte notation, developed by Frederick Methvan Whyte and in use since the early 20th century.
-In Whyte notation 2-8-4 means that the locomotive has two pilot wheels in front of eight... driving wheels, followed by four more trailing wheels.
+Steam locomotives are classified using a system called Whyte Notation developed by Frederick Methvan Whyte, which has been in use since the early 20th century.
+In Whyte notation, 2-8-4 means that the locomotive has two pilot wheels in front of eight driving wheels, followed by four more trailing wheels.
 Note that this is very different than the AAR Wheel Arrangement Notation used in classifying diesel and electric locomotives.

 01 of 05

 These steam locomotives had two leading wheels on one axle.
 Often, they were in a leading truck.